The Hoarder’s Place

 A quote on NWGA K9 Rescue’s Facebook page reads: “You can do something big, or something small.
 No matter what you do, it’s better than nothing at all.
 Foster.
 Adopt.
 Rescue.
 Advocate.”

 If you are able, please consider helping to foster dogs.
 If you can, adopt a dog.
+(Georgia people looking to give a dog a home can fill out the NWGA K9 Rescue application here.)
 If you know a dog in a bad situation in need of rescue, contact the ASPCA.
 If you can’t do any of those things, share this story and others like it to advocate for those who have no voice of their own.